oracle/docker-images/OracleDatabase/RAC/OracleRACStorageServer/README.md

 ./buildContainerImage.sh -v latest
 ```

-In a successful build, you see build messages similar to the following:
+In a successful build, you should see build messages similar to the following:
 ```bash
  Oracle RAC Storage Server Container Image version latest is ready to be extended: